calee14/spam/README.md

   - https://groups.google.com/a/chromium.org/forum/#!topic/chromium-extensions/vt2H2riRLVE
   - https://stackoverflow.com/questions/2626859/chrome-extension-how-to-capture-selected-text-and-send-to-a-web-service
 - [X] Can try making a Chrome extension
 	- The user can highlight their email and the extentions will analyze the text and send it to a flask server.
 The flask server will run the model and the return the result in json.
 The json will hold a numerical value or a boolean represnting the content of the email.
+1=spam, 0=not spam.
 	- Make an automatic check for the email and send the message to a flask server.
 - need to find a way to upload long strings:
   - https://medium.freecodecamp.org/here-is-the-most-popular-ways-to-make-an-http-request-in-javascript-954ce8c95aaa